robertbullen/dakboard/docs/slides/hardware/hardware.md

 - Column

-    - Experimentation started with the following hardware that I mostly already owned
+    - Experimentation started with hardware that I mostly already owned, listed on the following slides

 ===